ayonli/ngrpc/README.md

 ## Unnamed App

-It it possible to boot an app without providing the name, such an app will not start the server, but only connects to the services.
+It it possible to start an app without providing the name, such an app will not start the server, but only connects to the services.
 This is useful when we're using gRPC services in a frontend server, for example, a web server, which only handles client requests and direct calls to the backend gRPC services, we need to establish connection between the web server and the RPC servers, but we don't